scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## Issues <a name="issues"></a>
 1. Time Machine works with APFS with no problem.
 2. The perl script seems to break copy && paste.
 The problem went away by itself after a few reboots.
 3. iTunes crashes frequently.
 The crashes do not happen at all with a fake ig-platform-id.
+I'm temporarily using Swinsian as an replacement (for music management, not iOS device manager).